maxim111333/incubator-aurora/docs/client-commands.md

 A coordinated update is defined by setting a positive [pulse_interval_secs](configuration-reference.md#updateconfig-objects) value in job configuration file.
-If no pulses received within specified interval the update will get blocked.
+If no pulses are received within specified interval the update will be blocked.
 A blocked update is unable to continue rolling forward (or rolling back) but retains its active status.
-It may only get unblocked by a fresh `pulseJobUpdate` call.
+It may only be unblocked by a fresh `pulseJobUpdate` call.

 NOTE: A coordinated update starts in `ROLL_FORWARD_AWAITING_PULSE` state and will not make any progress until the first pulse arrives.
 However, a paused update (`ROLL_FORWARD_PAUSED` or